 Like fiber, but without the cables, Taara uses light to transmit information at super high speeds through the air as a very narrow, invisible beam.

-Extending high-speed, broadband connectivity to the unconnected
+Extending high-speed broadband connectivity

 High-throughput links move data wirelessly

-Bringing the internet to underserved locations
+Bringing the Internet to underserved locations

-The Taara team is now focused on delivering 20+ Gbps connectivity over distances of 20+ km between each terminal and on making the units fast and easy for partners to deploy.
-The team is in conversation with Telcos, ISPs and governments around the world to significantly accelerate the deployment of the extensive, high-throughput networks necessary to support the future of the web.
+The Taara team is implementing 20 Gbps connectivity over distances up to 20 km with units that are fast and easy to deploy.
+The team is working with telcos, internet service providers (ISPs), and governments around the world to significantly accelerate the deployment of the extensive, high-throughput networks necessary to support the future of the web.